Jason Watkins: Television

 In 2016, Watkins played the role of Pastor Hansford in the four-part ITV drama The Secret.
 Watkins appeared in two episodes of The Hollow Crown and played the role of Malcolm Turner in the BBC sitcom series Love, Nina.
 He narrated the Channel 4 documentary series The Job Interview, appeared as Tony Michaels in an episode of Friday Night Dinner and was cast as Mr Humphries in the BBC revival of Are You Being Served?.

 In 2017, Watkins played Solomon Coop, private secretary to the Prince Regent (later George IV), in the BBC One series Taboo.
 Also on BBC One, Watkins performed as Wilfred Lucas-Dockery, the governor of the prison in the third episode of the BBC's adaptation of the Evelyn Waugh novel Decline and Fall.
 He played Simon in the second series of the ITV drama Safe House in 2017, as well as playing Tim Ifield in the fourth series of Line of Duty.
-In 2018 he played Roger in the BBC sitcom Hold the Sunset and Emlyn Hooson in the Russell T Davies miniseries A Very English Scandal.
+In 2018 he played Roger in the BBC sitcom Hold the Sunset and Emlyn Hooson in the Russell T Davies miniseries A Very English Scandal, and he provided the voice of Captain Orchis in the BBC adaptation of Watership Down.

+In 2018, Watkins narrated the Channel 5 historical documentary Inside the Tower of London which focused the history of the iconic landmark and the daily lives of London's Yeoman Warders, known as Beefeaters.

-In 2019, Watkins played Prime Minister Harold Wilson in the third series of the Netflix drama The Crown and provided the voice of Captain Orchis in the BBC adaptation of Watership Down.
-Since 2020 he has appeared in a leading role as DS Dodds in the series McDonald & Dodds.
+In 2019, Watkins played Prime Minister Harold Wilson in the third series of the Netflix drama The Crown.
+Between 2020 and 2024 he appeared in a leading role as DS Dodds in the Bath-set ITV crime drama series McDonald & Dodds alongside Tala Gouveia as mismatched detectives over four series.

-In 2022 Watkins appeared as Prime Minister Winston Churchill in the series SAS: Rogue Heroes.
+In 2022, Watkins appeared as Prime Minister Winston Churchill in the series SAS: Rogue Heroes.